Uberspace/lab/source/guide_offen.rst

 .. include:: includes/supervisord.rst

-If it's not in state RUNNING, check your configuration.
+If it's not in state RUNNING, check the logs and your configuration.

 Point the web backend to Offen
 ------------